 Diversity is an active and intentional commitment to support and embrace difference and multiplicity for the sake of expanding knowledge, educating capable citizens, developing the whole person, and serving our local and global communities.
 Equity in action being the intentional assessment to promote and ensure fairness within access, resources & opportunity while seeking to eliminate barriers that hinder the success of students, faculty, and staff.
 Inclusion being the intentional engaging of persons and groups while seeking to understand and support the entire ULV community.

-The Office of Diversity, Equity, and Inclusion will offer training and professional development opportunities for all members of the campus community, including Safe Zone, Cultivating Inclusion professional development sessions, and Building Inclusive Communities.
-If you would like to schedule a customized guest lecture or workshop, please contact us at email@example.com.
+The Office of Diversity, Equity, and Inclusion (ODEI) offers trainings and professional development opportunities for all members of the campus community, including but not limited to, Safe Zone, Cultivating Inclusion in classrooms and service areas, and Building Inclusive Communities.
+If you would like to schedule a customized guest lecture or workshop, please contact us at firstname.lastname@example.org.